craftercms/docs/source/developers/projects/commons/index.rst

 Crafter Commons
 ===============

-Crafter Commons contains the shared libraries used by the rest of the projects comprising Crafter CMS.
+Crafter Commons contains the shared libraries used by the rest of the projects comprising CrafterCMS.

 -----------
 Source Code